How Long Should I Marinate Meat?

 Thicker cuts or larger pieces of meat require longer marinating times to allow the flavors to fully penetrate.
 These cuts have a larger surface area and denser texture, which means the marinade needs more time to work its magic.
 Marinating thick cuts for 2 to 24 hours will ensure that the flavors seep into the meat, resulting in a more tender and flavorful end result.

-Also read about: How Do I Control Flare-ups?
+Also read about: How Do You Use A Grill Smoker Box?

 Whole Roasts